euroargodev/argodmqc_owc/README.md

 ## 2. Installation and Development Work via GitHub

-This method is intended for development work and gives access to the codebase.
-It is intended for those wanting to develop the code.
+This method is intended for development work and gives access to the codebase, it is intended for those wanting to develop the code.
 If this is what you intend to do, follow the documentation from the **Developer Usage** section.

 ---

-## General Usage
+## Overview

 To use the app installed via PyPi there are 3 steps to follow.